prepor/twarc/README.md

 First of all, you need create tables, see these scripts - http://svn.terracotta.org/svn/quartz/tags/quartz-2.2.1/distribution/src/main/assembly/root/docs/dbTables/

-Secondly, configure Quartz for your store:
+Secondly, configure Quartz for your store.
+You also should use well defined name for your scheduler:

 ```clojure
 (def persistent-props